starwisp/Civizard-tileset-archeology/README.md

 Explanation:
 ???
 It turned out the Python script linked in this github repo cannot unpack the terrain tiles correctly.
 The script seems to be an older version.
-???
-His comment on this after sending the decompressed files samples: "when i did the initial unpacking, my code wasn't smart enough to understand to decompress those files so this is a quick 'n dirty hackjob i did -- here the world0 and world1 folders but with the appropriate files decompressed"
+??? his comment"when i did the initial unpacking, my code wasn't smart enough to understand to decompress those files so this is a quick 'n dirty hackjob i did -- here the world0 and world1 folders but with the appropriate files decompressed"
 ??? this is being actively worked on right now ...
 _________
 ### 6. Further experiments and ideas (may expand in time)
 #### 6.1.
-Alternative method: Getting terrain tiles, their names amd CLUTs via savestate hex edit
+Alternative method: Getting terrain tiles, their names and CLUTs via savestate hex edit
 A big thank you to @darkwolf at DYKG Discord channel for suggesting this.
 He pointed me to the method and has allowed me to use his explanation (the pictures are also his):
 "The game has to store the map (the game's logical structure for the playfield) in memory during gameplay.
 It may be possible to modify a savestate via hex editor in a way that the game map displays a sequential set of tiles.
 The game is forced to display the tile numbers we want.
 Then we would screenshot or dump the tiles from VRAM.
 Example: This is Kid Chameleon for Genesis, but it could apply to multiple platforms, if the level data is stored in a similar way.